WikiGap: Promoting Epistemic Equity by Surfacing Knowledge Gaps Between English Wikipedia and other Language Editions

-Although \textsc{WikiGap} was primarily designed to support readers by surfacing factual cross-lingual content, a few participants -- particularly those with prior editing experience -- reflected on how it could assist with editorial tasks.
+Although \textsc{WikiGap} was primarily designed to support readers by surfacing factual cross-lingual content, a few participants, particularly those with prior editing experience, reflected on how it could assist with editorial tasks.
 These insights point to an emergent opportunity for \textsc{WikiGap} to support not only knowledge consumption but also knowledge curation on Wikipedia.

 Some users noted that the ability to trace and verify information from other language editions made the tool useful for improving article quality.
 As one frequent editor explained, \textit{``Sometimes an article in another language has crucial information that's missing in English. \textsc{WikiGap} helps me find and translate it, then cite it properly.''} (P16).
 Another participant elaborated on how the tool fits into their existing editing workflow: \textit{``I'd check the source \textsc{WikiGap} shows me, then cite the same source... \textsc{WikiGap} helps me discover facts and references.''} (P17).
-While these reflections were not the result of targeted prompts or interview questions targeted towards editing-specific tasks, they highlight \textsc{WikiGap}'s broader potential to support contributors in bridging cross-lingual knowledge gaps.
+While these reflections were not prompted by editor-specific questions, they point to an emergent opportunity: making multilingual gaps visible to readers may also lower barriers to cross-lingual knowledge integration, extending \textsc{WikiGap}’s impact beyond consumption to potential curation.